nellileinonen/button-game/README.md

 - 40 points on every 100th
 - 250 points on every 500th game button click in the game.

 The total amount of clicks in the counter is not shown to the players.
-They only see the amount of clicks to the next possibility to earn points.
-And, according to the rules mentioned above, that is always 10 or less.
-They are also notified when they win points but losing points only decreases the score shown to the player all the time.
+They only see their score and the amount of clicks to the next possibility to earn points.
+Players are notified when they win points.

-The player is given the possibility to restart the game with 20 points in case the points fall to 0.
+The players have the possibility to restart the game with 20 points in case their points fall to 0.

 ## Project structure